 Recognizes resident’s rights and responsibilities, including resident’s right to privacy, dignity and confidentiality.

-Other duties as directed by Executive/Medical Director and/or Program Director.
+Other duties as directed by Clinical Director and/or Program Director.

 Adheres to safety policies and procedures in performing job responsibilities.